 Starting with the outer box, it may come as no surprise that this is designed to capture the attention of you and your children.

-Bold colors and the ‘Super Tooth’ character resonates well and perhaps, initially at least, make wanting to own a toothbrush more exciting.
+Bold colours and in most cases the presence of a popular character from well known movies, resonate well and perhaps, initially at least, make wanting to own a toothbrush more exciting.